mifi/lossless-cut/issues.md

 If the video exports successfully without any error from LosslessCut, but it does not look as expected when playing back, please try this:

 - Try both `Keyframe cut` vs `Normal cut` (do not use `Smart Cut` if you have any problem)
 - Disable unnecessary tracks from the **Tracks panel**.
-First try to only enable a single track (e.g. video) and if that succeeds, then work your way by enabling more tracks and see which one is causing the problem.
+First try to disable all tracks except the main track (e.g. video) and if that succeeds, then work your way by enabling more tracks and see which one is causing the problem.
 Sometimes LosslessCut (ffmpeg) is unable to cut certain tracks at all.
 - Select a different **output format** (`matroska` and `mov` support a lot of codecs.)
 - Try to enable the **Experimental Flag** under **Settings**
-- Try the same operation with a different file and see whether it's a problem with just one file
+- Try the same operation with a different file (same codec or different codec) and see whether it's a problem with just one particular file.

 ## Cutting times are not accurate